Tej-Pasumarti/FirstRepo/git/README.md

 They make comments and ask questions directly on lines of code in the GitHub web interface or in the project's chat room.

-For changes which they can make themselves, they check out the branch.
+The original developer makes changes to address the comments and updates their branch and pushes their changes to the remote branch.

-    git checkout <branch-name>
+    git push --force-with-lease origin <branch-name>
-    ./bin/setup
-    git diff staging/master..HEAD

-They make small changes right in the branch, test the feature on their machine, run tests, commit, and push.
+During the code review process, we should avoid a squashing of commits

 When satisfied, they comment on the pull request `Ready to merge.`